harinboy/harinboy.github.io/surff.md

 * First solver of [BOJ 22222](https://www.acmicpc.net/problem/22222) (Korean)
   * An event problem released at 2022.
 02. 22.
 22:22:22.
-  * Finding the expectation of Euclidean distance between two random points on the Sierpiński triangle
-  * Of course, up to 222 digits after the decimal point.
+  * Finding the expectation of Euclidean distance between two random points on the Sierpiński triangle, up to 222 digits after the decimal point.

 #### Creator of "Me in Game" (2017, Korean)
 * Download : [Google Drive link](https://drive.google.com/drive/folders/1QIQvoZq9jYvezYETO0_Wtb_ritRemL9J?fbclid=IwAR1BGjFWaippm3xpVbL5nfua2X0qgzT7JY7hKDhMpgEnGrWvXtuhluIGUTI)
-* Minigames + Adventure game - Fun minigames together with amazing storylines, 6 hours of contents.
+* Minigames + Adventure game - Fun minigames together with amazing storylines, 6 hours of playtime.

 #### Janggi (Korean Chess)
 * 8th-dan in the online app "Janggi for Kakao" (Highest : 9th dan - there is no 10th by the way)
-  * Can be acknowledged as official 3rd amateur dan.
+  * Can be acknowledged as an official amateur 3rd-dan.
-* I beat Kim Seung-Rae , a professional 9th-dan janggi player and Head of Korean Janggi Association.
+* I beat Kim Seung-Rae, a professional 9th-dan janggi player and Head of Korean Janggi Association.
   * Youtube video on his channel (1:48:32~2:14:33) [link](https://www.youtube.com/live/2KE9uFP9YnE?si=LeiJue12L76NphKN&t=6510).
   * ...followed by his victory in a revenge match (2:14:33~2:35:16)
 * I was beaten by Park Young-Wan, a professional 9th-dan janggi player and a former champion of several competitions.